-This past quarter, we chose Quest Food Exchange, a Vancouver-area organization that aims to reduce hunger with dignity, build community, and foster sustainability.
+Quest Food Exchange, is a Vancouver-area organization that aims to reduce hunger with dignity, build community, and foster sustainability.
 Read more about Quest and why we chose to support this organization here.

-We donated to the The Rare Disease Foundation.
-The foundation is a group of researchers, caregivers, volunteers and families working together to find solutions for children and families affected by rare and undiagnosed diseases.
+The Rare Disease foundation is a group of researchers, caregivers, volunteers and families working together to find solutions for children and families affected by rare and undiagnosed diseases.

 It's an issue that's close to our hearts because we've had the privilege of getting to know a brave and amazing girl named Charlie.
 She was diagnosed at six months with a terminal neuromuscular illness called SMA 1 and given less than a year to live.
 Now 6 years old, Charlie continues to amaze and delight everyone who knows her, and we're happy to help the foundation that supports Charlie and others like her.

 Although I've never met Charlie or her mother Cherie in real life yet, I have been following their story for years now as we share a mutual friend.
 I've been touched by their strength and wanted to do what we could to support them.
 I asked Cherie which organization she would like for us to donate to on her behalf, and she suggested The Rare Disease Foundation.
 While not solely raising funds for SMA 1, The Rare Disease Foundation is through BC Children's Hospital and is doing wonderful things for SMA 1.
 Plus it's local to us and them and we have a soft spot for local.